- His unorthodox training made his legs and balance incredibly strong.

 At this point, I realized I wasn’t dealing with a boxer.
 I was introduced to an entrepreneur.
 He recognized an opportunity and he went for the knockout.
 Another set of tickets sold.

 I thought I was the teacher.
 Then I realized I was the student.
 I come from a marketing background and ran a few businesses here in Central Florida and in Chicago.
-I thought I would take this young 20-year-old under my wings and show him the “real world” of marketing oneself.
+I thought I would take this young 20-year-old under my wing and show him the “real world” of marketing oneself.

 What I didn’t realize, is that Corey had developed his own unique marketing skills that I needed to learn.
 Before I even got a chance to “mentor” him, he had already paid himself by selling almost 25 percent of the tickets sold for his upcoming event and he already made a nice percentage off of each of those tickets.
 In retrospect, he was already paid even before he put on his gloves to fight.